wbollock/otel_upgrade_helper/README.md

 2. **Automatic Updates**
    A GitHub Actions workflow (`.github/workflows/generate-release-notes.yml`) is included.
    It will:
-   - Re-generate the static site every Monday at 03:00 UTC (or on manual dispatch).
+   - Re-generate the static site every day at 03:00 UTC (or on manual dispatch).
    - Deploy the updated site to GitHub Pages automatically.

 3. **Manual Generation (optional)**